-The integration of preventive self-management training of patients with treatment using a team with technology is a smart model of healthcare– transformative care– that can help the health care system recover from it’s devastating escalation of addiction and disability due to pain in recent years.Transformative care is the basis for the care of patients with pain conditions provided by the integrative pain specialists of the Minnesota Head and Neck Pain Clinic.
+The integration of preventive self-management training of patients with treatment using a team with technology is a smart model of healthcare– transformative care– that can help the health care system recover from its devastating escalation of addiction and disability due to pain in recent years.Transformative care is the basis for the care of patients with pain conditions provided by the integrative pain specialists of the Minnesota Head and Neck Pain Clinic.

-Our clinic is recognized by American Pain Society designates as a Centers of Excellence in pain management.
+The interdisciplinary team is best able to provide successful care for complex by integrating self-management training with evidence-based treatment to help transform patients from pain and illness to health and well-being.Our clinic is recognized by American Pain Society designates as a Centers of Excellence in pain management.

 This is combined with evidence-based treatment with short-term use of medical management, physical medicine procedures, injections, and splints that are tailored to the individual needs of the patient.
 The specially trained telehealth coach follows up with patients by phone to support the patient in implementing self-management and achieving their goals.

 The factors may be diverse and include the body (e.g., muscle, joint, or nerve conditions, posture, weak tight muscles, ), lifestyle (habits, repetitive strain, posture, lifestyle, eating, sleep), emotions (depression, fear, anxiety, anger, guilt), society (conflict, relationships, abuse, isolation, social support, secondary gain), mind (attitudes, resilience, expectation, understanding), spirit (purpose, hopes dreams, self-compassion, beliefs), and the environment (risky surrounding, disorganized, unclean, noise, pollution).